 When micro-stressors overwhelm us, it is easy forget our strengths.
 This is especially true away from home.
 Travel is a great way to get out your comfort zone and understand the world in a new way.
 And yet, if my recent trip to Germany is indicative, travel can also be stressful and frustrating.
 The amount of stress we can tolerate effectively, of course, varies with time and place, our personal and social resources, and our health and well-being.

 Social scientists focusing on the relationship between stress and well-being in later life have written about the Environmental Fit Model.
 In this model, the fit of an individual’s sense of competence is relative to the demands of the environment.
-Studies have found that an overly compensating environment, an environment which does not present any challenges, leads to a reduction in skills and competencies.
-Lacking environmental challenges can also lead to reduced feelings of control and well-being.
-Living in a social world that is challenging and to some extend exceeds our abilities tends to result in positive adaptation.
-We usually develop a positive sense of self and feelings of competence from meeting and mastering challenges.
+Studies have found that an overly compensating environment, one which does not present challenges, leads to a reduction in skills and competencies.
+But lacking environmental challenges can lead to reduced feelings of control and well-being.
+Living in a social world that is challenging and to some extent exceeds our abilities tends to result in positive adaptation.
+We can develop a positive sense of self and feelings of competence from meeting and mastering challenges.
 A positive “fit” occurs when there is a congruence between our ability and our environment.